Pearls from artists* # 361

 Comments are welcome!

-Posted on July 17, 2019, in An Artist's Life, Art in general, Creative Process, Inspiration, Pearls from Artists, Quotes, Working methods and tagged "Creative Authenticity: 16 Principles to Clarify and Deepen Your Artistic Vision", "The Champ", advocate, altar-making, avoid, believer, concerned, courageous, courses, creativity rituals, expressing yourself, get started, getting on with it, Ian Roberts, mask-making, person, plunge in, soft pastel on sandpaper, started, strategies, timid, unstuck.
+Posted on July 17, 2019, in 2019, An Artist's Life, Art in general, Creative Process, Inspiration, Pearls from Artists, Quotes, Working methods and tagged "Creative Authenticity: 16 Principles to Clarify and Deepen Your Artistic Vision", "The Champ", advocate, altar-making, avoid, believer, concerned, courageous, courses, creativity rituals, expressing yourself, get started, getting on with it, Ian Roberts, mask-making, person, plunge in, soft pastel on sandpaper, started, strategies, timid, unstuck.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 361.